Notice of Amendments:

 E. Scheduling Motions before Associate Judges

 Long Motions before an Associate Judge

-25. To schedule a long motion before a master, a Requisition to Schedule Long Motion must be completed and e-mailed to Masters.Long.Motions@ontario.ca or delivered to Masters Administration on the 6th floor 393 University Ave., or by fax to 416-327-6405.
-Once the requisition is received, a master will be assigned to hear the motion.
+25. To schedule a long motion before an associate judge, a Requisition to Schedule Long Motion must be completed and e-mailed to email@example.com or delivered to the Civil Intake Office on the 8th floor, 330 University Ave., or by fax to 416-327-6405.
+Once the requisition is received, an associate judge will be assigned to hear the motion.